Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-BlockIP-EntityTrigger/readme.md

  ii) Set dynamic action name dynamically (unblock IP from predefined address group)

- iii) Filter array IP address from the list of address objects to unreference IP address from the existing group members
+ iii) Filter array IP address from the list of address objects to unreferenced IP address from the existing group members

- iv) unreference IP address from the existing group members
+ iv) unreferenced IP address from the existing group members

-b)If Ip is not a member of predefined address group
+b)If IP is not a member of predefined address group

  i) Append address group text to adaptive card dynamically